khalilafwan/backend-nagaricare/README.md

 ## Overview

-- **Robust features for healthcare management.** Provides a comprehensive solution to manage healthcare needs efficiently.
+- **Robust features for customer forum management.** Provides a comprehensive solution to manage forum needs efficiently.
 - **RESTful API.** Access and manage data seamlessly through a well-defined REST API.
 - **Easy integration.** Integrate with various frontend applications and services effortlessly.
 - **Cross-platform.** Works smoothly on any environment that supports Go.

-To learn more about configuration, usage, and features of Nagaricare, take a look at [the documentation](https://intern-bn.com/docs).
+To learn more about configuration, usage, and features of NagariCare, take a look at [the documentation](https://intern-bn.com/docs).

 ## Installation and Usage

-Nagaricare requires the latest version of [Go](https://golang.org/dl/) to run.
+NagariCare requires the latest version of [Go](https://golang.org/dl/) to run.

 ### Running the service